2014 Tennessee gubernatorial election

-The 2014 Tennessee gubernatorial election took place on November 4, 2014, to elect the governor of Tennessee.
-Incumbent Republican Governor Bill Haslam won re-election to a second term with over 70% of the vote.
-As of recently, this was the best performance in a Tennessee gubernatorial election since Buford Ellington's victory in 1966.
+The 2014 Tennessee gubernatorial election took place on November 4, 2014, to elect the governor of Tennessee, alongside other state and local elections.
+Incumbent Republican governor Bill Haslam was re-elected to a second term with 70.3% of the vote, defeating his Democratic challenger Charles Brown.
+Improving on his performance from 2010, Haslam also carried every county in the state.